23 Pool Games for All Ages to Enjoy Pool Party

 Noodle Limbo

-Hold a pool noodle across the water like a limbo stick.
-One person holds each end, and everyone takes turns leaning back and swimming under without touching it.
+Two person must hold a pool noodle across the water like a limbo stick, holding each end.
+Next, everyone takes turns leaning back and swimming under without touching it.
 After each round, lower the noodle a little.
-See how low everyone can go.
+To see how low everyone can go.

 Noodle Ring Toss

 Bend a noodle into a circle and tie the ends to make a ring.
-Then toss smaller floaty toys or balls into the pool, like a target.
+Add smaller floaty toys or balls into the pool, like a target.
 Everyone takes turns to float the ring in the pool on the target.
 Whoever makes the most tosses wins.

 Marco Polo

 This one is a classic.
 One person closes their eyes and becomes “Marco.”
 Everyone else spreads out around the pool.
-The person with their eyes shut yells “Marco!” and the rest shout “Polo!” back.
+The person with their eyes shut yells “Marco” and the rest shout back “Polo”.
 That’s how Marco tries to find and tag others by their sound.
-If someone sneaks out of the pool, Marco must say “Fish out of water!” to catch them.
-It’s super fun and gets loud in a fun way.
+If someone sneaks out of the pool, Marco must say “Fish out of water” to catch them.
+This game gets loud in a fun way.

 Sharks and Minnows

 Get ready to run or swim.
 In this game, one person is the “shark” and stands in the middle of the pool.
 The others are “minnows” and line up on one side.
-When the shark yells “Go!”, all the minnows try to swim to the other side without getting tagged.
+When the shark yells “Go”, all the minnows try to swim to the other side without getting tagged.
 If you get tagged, you become a shark too.
-The last minnow swimming wins.
-It’s a race, a chase, and fun-filled chaos.
+The last swimming minnow wins.

 Freeze Dance – Pool Version

-For this game, you need a speaker or phone to play music.
+This game is easy and fun, perfect for a pool party.
+All you need is a speaker or phone to play music.
 While the music plays, everyone swims, dances, and splashes.
 But when the music stops, everyone must freeze right where they are.
 If someone keeps moving, they’re out.
 It’s fun, especially when someone freezes in a weird pose.

 Underwater Ring Toss

-You need dive rings or even loops for this game.
+You will need dive rings or even loops to play this game.
 Drop a weighted target on the pool floor, something like a stick or a bottle with a rock inside, and players take turns diving and tossing rings onto it.
 If you don’t have rings, try tossing dive sticks as close to the target as possible.
-It’s simple but tricky.
+It’s a tricky game, not for everyone.

 Mermaid or Superhero Contest